Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Experiments

-We report the AP results of the different compared approaches in Table~\ref{exp_sbd}.
-Notice that all compared methods include two components, \textit{i.e.}, an encoder and a predictor.
-However, the encoder-settings for different approaches are different depending on whether the pre-training data comes from the same domain as the downstream task.
-For example, there are four pre-trained encoders in LGSS~\cite{rao2020local} with features related to visual, audio, action and actor, respectively.
-These encoders were pre-trained in a supervised manner on datasets that are different from MovieNet~\cite{huang2020movienet}, and thus it is the cross-domain setting.
-For MoCo~\cite{He_2020_CVPR} implemented in~\cite{Chen_2021_CVPR}, the representations were learned on the full MovieNet~\cite{huang2020movienet} dataset with $1,100$ movies by the pretext task of image augmentation, and then applied to the subset of $318$ movies on SBD, making it a same-domain setting.
+We report the AP results of the different compared approaches in Table~\ref{exp_sbd}, where approaches are categorized depending on whether the pre-training data comes from the same domain as the downstream task.
+For example, there are four encoders in LGSS~\cite{rao2020local} pre-trained in supervised manner on datasets that are different from MovieNet~\cite{huang2020movienet}, and thus it is the cross-domain setting.
+For SCRL~\cite{Wu_2022_CVPR}, BaSSL~\cite{Mun_2022_ACCV} and MoCo~\cite{He_2020_CVPR} implemented in~\cite{Chen_2021_CVPR}, the representations were learned on the full MovieNet~\cite{huang2020movienet} dataset with $1,100$ movies, and then applied to the subset of $318$ movies on SBD, making it a same-domain setting.
 ShotCol~\cite{Chen_2021_CVPR} provided results for both settings with a significant performance gap between them.
-This indicates that even with same pretext task, performance on downstream tasks can vary significantly if domain discrepancy exists.

-Importantly, our approach outperforms state-of-the-art results even when used in cross-domain setting.
-Also, notice that our scene encoder can conveniently take a single shot as input and provide effective representation, which further validates the flexibility and generalizability of our approach.
-Recall that we have $~2.5$ million pairs of samples for contrastive learning, while ShotCoL~\cite{Chen_2021_CVPR} had $~1.5$ million and $~2.2$ million pairs for same-domain and cross-domain settings respectively.
-Therefore, our comparisons were made under similar data-scale during contrastive learning.
+As shown in Table~\ref{exp_sbd}, our approach outperforms state-of-the-art models pre-trained in cross-domain, and provides competitive results to models~\cite{Chen_2021_CVPR}\cite{Wu_2022_CVPR}\cite{Mun_2022_ACCV} that are dedicatedly designed for SBD and pre-trained in same-domain.